mahalend/contracts-deploy/README.md

    npm run compile
    ```

-## How to deploy Aave V3 in testnet network
+## How to deploy MahaLend in testnet network

-To deploy Aave V3 in a Testnet network, copy the `.env.example` into a `.env` file, and fill the environment variables `MNEMONIC`, and `ALCHEMY_KEY`.
+To deploy MahaLend in a Testnet network, copy the `.env.example` into a `.env` file, and fill the environment variables `MNEMONIC`, and `ALCHEMY_KEY`.

 ```
 cp .env.example .env